Why Quicken Is the Best Way to Keep Track of Your Money

 Now Tweak and Adjust

 You’re almost there.
-You know where your money is going, but what if you’re seeing a shortage between income and outgoing cash flow in some months?
+You know where your money is going, but what if you’re seeing a shortage between income and outgoing cash flow during some months?
 “Review each category to determine if an expense is representative of a typical month or if it can or should be adjusted up or down,” Bentley says.

 If you think you’re paying too much for insurance or for certain service plans, like your phone, shop around for companies that may charge you less.
 If your spending is out of control, consider putting yourself on a cash allowance and stop spending when that money is gone.
 The allowance doesn’t even have to be actual cash — Quicken Starter Edition warns you when you’re about to hit your budget limit for spending.